 “Because gut fungi have more tools to convert biomass to fuel, they could work faster and on a larger variety of plant material.
 That would open up many opportunities for the biofuel industry,” said O’Malley, whose study was funded by the U.S. Department of Energy Office of Science, the U.S. Department of Agriculture and the Institute for Collaborative Biotechnologies.
 Additionally, O’Malley was the recipient of a DOE Office of Science Early Career Award within the Biological and Environmental Research Program.
 Recently, she was named one of the 2016 Presidential Early Career Award for Scientists and Engineers (PECASE) recipients.

-O’Malley will present her findings at the DOE JGI’s 11th Annual Genomics of Energy & Environment Meeting in Walnut Creek, California, on March 24.
-Registration is still open for the meeting.
+O’Malley presented her findings at the DOE JGI’s 11th Annual Genomics of Energy & Environment Meeting in Walnut Creek, California, on March 24.
+Watch O’Malley’s talk at http://bit.ly/JGI2016OMalley.

 # # #

 Reference: Kevin V. Solomon, Charles H. Haitjema, John K. Henske, Sean P. Gilmore, Diego Borges-Rivera, Anna Lipzen, Heather M. Brewer, Samuel O. Purvine, Aaron T. Wright, Michael K. Theodorou, Igor V. Grigoriev, Aviv Regev, Dawn A. Thompson, Michelle A. O’Malley, Early-branching gut fungi possess a large, comprehensive array of biomass degrading enzymes, Science, February 18, 2016, DOI:10.1126/science.aad1431.